placidapp/placid-ios/README.md

 }
 ```

-### Retrieving Templates
+### Retrieve Templates

-Templates can be retrieved via their unique identifier (as found in the placid web app).
+Templates can be retrieved via their unique identifier (as found in the [Placid web app](https://placid.app)).
 If the template is not found, this method will return nil.

 ```swift
 let template = PlacidSDK.template(withIdentifier: "template-identifier")